GaryB432/gb-lerna/packages/cli/README.md

 ### module [options] <name> [scope]

-create a new class or module
+create a new class or funtions module

+Use `--kind class` to create a JavaScript class and test.
+Use `--kind functions` (the default) to create a new module for exporting functions or values and a test for the module.

 ```
 Options: